Get the Tata Capital App to apply for Loans & manage your account. Download Now

 #1.
 Food subsidy

 Its main aim is to provide essential food to people below the poverty line.
-Public Distribution System (PDS) is a government initiative providing essential food items to Below Poverty Line (BPL) households at subsidised rates.
-These include wheat, rice, sugar, milk and cooking oil.
+Public Distribution System (PDS) is a government initiative providing essential food items to Below Poverty Line (BPL) households at subsidized rates.
+These include wheat, rice, sugar, milk, and cooking oil.

 #2.
 Export subsidy

 The government provides export subsidies to encourage small domestic businesses to diversify their customer.
-One such scheme is Merchandise Export from India.
+One such subsidy scheme is the Merchandise Export from India Scheme.
 It aims to promote the export of notified goods manufactured in India.

 #3.
 Production subsidy